ekazanov/multipro_lab/README.md

 # Introduction #

-The multipro_lab is a simple library/framework.

-It can be useful to create the Python multiprocessing applications.
-The such applications have the following advantages:
+multipro_lab is a simple library/framework that can be useful for creating Python multiprocessing applications.
+Such applications have the following advantages:

- * The good multiprocessing application is much more reliable.
+ * A well-designed multiprocessing application is much more reliable.
  * It reduces application complexity.
  * It solves the famous GIL problem.
  * It allows using few frameworks with event loops in the separate processes.

 # Features #

 The multipro_lab module allows developing following architectures:

  * The main process and the number of the different workers.
-Main process and workers can send messages to each other.
+The main process and workers can send messages to each other.
  * The main process and the number of the identical workers.
-The workers take tasks from the task queue and work on tasks.
+The workers take tasks from the task queue and work on them.

 # Internals #